-Investigations and prosecutions must be informed by a deep understanding of the drivers of conflict to be able to target those most responsible - avoiding tokenism and too few cases.
+Investigations and prosecutions must be informed by a deep understanding of the causes, drivers and patterns of violence to be able to target those most responsible - avoiding tokenism and too few cases.

-A Conflict Analysis should underwrite a "Do No Harm" strategy for each Situation, identifying means to enhance the ICC's deterrence impact and red lines that would exacerbate existing divisions if crossed.
+A conflict analysis must be underwritten by a "Do No Harm" strategy, identifying red lines that would exacerbate existing divisions if crossed.

 Effective prosecutions that also address the interests of victims require adequate resourcing if they are to have an impact.
 States need to consider the ICC's deterrent impact as well as its impact on affected communities if cases are to be judged 'helpful' rather than 'pointless' by local actors.

 There needs to be a greater focus on long-term strengthening of civil society.
 Local actors have invaluable insights, capacities and resources but are not able to hold decision makers to account.
 They have key roles to play in informing understandings of the conflict, sharing knowledge about victimisation, harm and responsibility.
 However, their initiatives need to be amplified and strengthened, giving them sufficient agency to influence key actors.

 Local civil society and community leaders are also best placed to promote narratives of unity and address divisions, building resilience against hate speech and incitement to violence frequently stoked by outsiders.